trientran/oriental-herb-lens/README.md

     - Barcode reticle width -- Size of barcode reticle width relative to the camera preview width
     - Barcode reticle height -- Size of the barcode reticle height relative to the camera preview height
     - Enable Barcode size check -- Will prompt user to "move closer" if the detected barcode is too small
     - Delay loading result -- Simulates a case where the detected barcode requires further processing before displaying the result.

-### Static Image scenario
+### Single Static Image scenario

-During this scenario, the app will prompt the user to select an image from the “Image Picker” (gallery), detect objects in the selected image, and then perform visual search on those objects.
+During this scenario, the app will prompt the user to select an image from the “Image Picker” ( gallery), detect objects in the selected image, and then perform visual search on those objects.
 There are well designed UI components (overlay dots, card carousel etc.) to indicate the detected objects and search results.

+### Multiple Static Images scenario

-### Visual Search
+### Full-text search

-Please note that the visual search functionality in this app will not work since there is no real search backend setup for this repository.
-However, it should be easy to hook up your  own search service (e.g. [Product Search](https://cloud.google.com/vision/product-search/docs)) by only replacing the [SearchEngine](https://github.com/googlesamples/mlkit/blob/master/android/material-showcase/app/src/main/java/com/google/mlkit/md/productsearch/SearchEngine.kt) class implementation.

-## License
+## Copyright

-© Google, 2020.
-Licensed under an [Apache-2](./LICENSE) license.
+© Uri Lee, 2020.